joshua-hales/joshua-hales/README.md

 * Python
 * Java
+* Django*
 * JavaScript*
-* Django*
+* Vue.js*
 * Kotlin*
 * Swift*

 **currently learning*

 I primarily use and am most comfortable with Python and Java for general programming.
 I also use Java for Android development.
-I am currently learning JavaScript and Django.
+I am currently learning Django, JavaScript, and Vue.js.

 I have dabbled in Kotlin and Swift and have read the language reference pages for both.